Trump considers DeSantis for the Pentagon with Hegseth under pressure over allegations: AP sources

 The governor was a Navy judge advocate general officer, a position that took him to Iraq and the Guantanamo Bay detention camp.
 As a presidential candidate, he called for ridding the military of “woke” policies.

-Associated Press writer Michelle L. Price in New York contributed to this report.
+Associated Press writers Jill Colvin and Michelle L. Price in New York and Lisa Mascaro, Farnoush Amiri and Lolita C. Baldor contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.